SharePoint/sp-dev-docs/docs/spfx/dynamic-data.md

 > }
 > ```
 >
-> Object with a nested structure will be flattened during serialization, which could lead to undesired effects.
-For example, object like:
+> Complex objects will be flattened during serialization.
+This could lead to unexpected results.
+For example, object like the following:
 >
 > ```json
 > {